Layer-Wise Data-Free CNN Compression: Layer-Wise Data-Free Compression

-When training without data, we do not have access to $x_{\bn{j}}$, so we estimate it.
-Let $\mathcal{G}_{\conv{i}}(\cdot)$ be a function that generates an input used to train layer $\conv{i}$.
-Using our observation above regarding the output statistics of BatchNorm layers, we estimate
+During data-free compression, we do not have access to $x_{\bn{j}}$, so we estimate it.
+Let $\mathcal{G}_{\conv{i}}$ be a function that generates an input used to train layer $\conv{i}$.
+Using our observation above regarding the output statistics of BatchNorms, we estimate

-where $\mathcal{N}(\mu, \sigma)$ denotes a Gaussian function with mean $\mu$ and standard deviation $\sigma$.
-If a layer is not preceded by a BatchNorm (as is the case for the first convolutional layer), we generate data from $\mathcal{N}(0, 1)$.
-We ignore the effect of other layers (such as Average Pooling) on statistics.
+where $\mathcal{N}(a, b)$ denotes a Gaussian function with mean $a$ and standard deviation $b$.
+If a layer is not preceded by a BatchNorm, we generate data from $\mathcal{N}(0, 1)$ (as in the case of the network's first layer, or if BatchNorms aren't present before the convolution).
+We ignore the effect of other layers (such as Average Pooling).
+Note that BatchNorm statistics need to be gathered before BatchNorm fusion (Section~\ref{AFCLE}) because the parameters are modified during fusion.

-We describe how to use this generated data to compute the student network's layers in Section~\ref{section:quantization} and Section ~\ref{section:pruning}.
-But first, we describe another component of our method designed to precondition the network to improve final results.